planetoftheweb/planetoftheweb.github.io/_site/posts/2021-03-27-consistent-height-carousels-with-css-gradients-by-hacking-the-bootstrap-5-carousel.md

 ## Object Fit & Object Position to the rescue

 To fix this we can use some newer CSS properties that you may have not heard of.
-If you're familiar with how backgrounds work, you know that you can set the `background-size` attribute to cover and it proportionally resize the background to fit the space available.
+If you're familiar with how backgrounds work, you know that you can set the `background-size` attribute to cover and the browser will proportionally resize the background to fit the space available.

 You can do the same thing with a regular image using [object-fit](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit).
 To get this to look right, you can combine it with [object-position](https://developer.mozilla.org/en-US/docs/Web/CSS/object-position) to center the image.